-To the extent permitted by facility rules and restrictions, you may bring food and/or beverages to class as long as it does not interfere with your ability to work and/or participate in class and as long as it does not interfere with your ability to work and participate in class, and it does not annoy others.
+To the extent permitted by facility rules and restrictions, you may bring food and/or beverages to class as long as it does not interfere with your ability to work and/or participate in class, and it does not annoy others.
 You will be expected to clean-up after yourself and dispose of all trash before leaving the classroom.